Protecting your data

 How long we keep it

-We will generally keep your personal data for a period of six years after the account has been closed.
+We will generally keep your personal data for a period of seven years after the account has been closed.
 After this period, any data we hold on you will either be destroyed or will be anonymised if it is no longer required for the lawful purpose for which it was obtained.

-We need to retain your data for six years in order to comply with certain legal obligations under the Consumer Credit Act 1974, financial crime legislation and regulatory obligations as set out by the Financial Conduct Authority.
+We need to retain your data for seven years in order to comply with certain legal obligations under the Consumer Credit Act 1974, financial crime legislation and regulatory obligations as set out by the Financial Conduct Authority.

 What are your rights?